Belcarra Regional Park Hike

 Belcarra Picnic Area - Starting Point

-There is free parking, picnic tables, a park, and bathroom facilities at the Belcarra Picnic Area.
+The Belcarra Picnic Area offers free parking, picnic tables, a park, and bathroom facilities.
 We arrived on a Sunday around noon and found the parking lots almost full.
 Parking along the road is not permitted.

-If you have the flexibility we suggest an earlier arrival as visitors were struggling to find parking when we left around 2:30 pm.
+If you have the flexibility, we suggest an earlier arrival.
+When we left around 2:30 p.m., visitors were struggling to find parking.

 The Trail head to Jug Island Beach Trail and Bedwell Bay Trail